-Tent camping in a park, public or private, will cost you.
+Tent camping in a park, whether a public national park or a private one, will cost you.
 From what I’ve seen can be from about $8.00 – $30.00 per night.
 You can also potentially pay a fee for each vehicle.
 This can really add up, even just for a weekend stay.

 Your best bet to save on campsite costs is to look for dispersed camping sites.
 Dispersed camping is where you can camp for free.
 You don’t have the amenities that you have in a park, but you also have no fees.

 The only downside, as stated, is the lack of amenities.
 There aren’t any showers, no potable water, you’ll have to poop in the wild and bury it, and there will, for sure, be no electricity.
 Welcome to roughing it!

 Most national forests allow dispersed camping unless posted otherwise.
 You can also camp on Bureau of Land Management land, state forests, and a few state parks.

 To find free camping in your area you can look at https://freecampsites.net.

 You don’t have to spend a fortune to go camping.
 You just have to know where to cut costs.